Kent Dog Training Services

 1. Consistent Communication: Establish clear communication, use the same commands and hand signals daily so your dog understands what’s expected, whether you’re at home or out on an adventure.

-2. Environmental Training & Practice Regularly: Practice in 3+ locations weekly (home, parks, streets).
+2. Environmental Training & Practice Regularly: Practice in different locations weekly.
 Incorporate training into daily routines.
-Short, frequent practice sessions especially in different environments help reinforce learning and adaptability.
+Short, frequent practice sessions, especially in different environments, help reinforce learning and adaptability.

-3. Reward Positive Behaviours & Reward Systems: Engage your dog with praise, treats, toys, or play when they get it right.
+3. Reward Positive Behaviours: Engage your dog with praise, treats, toys, or play when they get it right.
 Positive reinforcement encourages them to repeat good behaviours.

 4. Stay Patient and Persistent: Change takes time, especially for habits rooted in excitement or anxiety.
 Remain patient and celebrate progress along the way.